 One of the adverse effects your hamster can suffer from being in the water is that it washes off the natural oils in its hair and skin.
 These natural oils are responsible for keeping the hamsters’ fur and skin healthy, which also help protect their bodies from getting too dirty.

 Moreover, hamsters cannot manage their body temperature very well.
-So by losing the protection the natural oils they have on their skin and hair, it can also lead them getting hypothermia.
+So by losing the protection of the natural oils, they have on their skin and hair, can also lead them to get hypothermia.

 Since hamsters are burrowers, they mostly rely on being under their chambers to regulate their body temperature when they experience winter or whenever they get wet in the wild.